 Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

-Abash- bewilder, confuse, discompose, disconcert, mortify, shame, embarrass, humiliate, obfuscate, obscure.
+Abash- bewilder, confuse, discompose, disconcert, mortify, shame, embarrass, humiliate, obfuscate, obscure, rattle, shake, shock, startle, disgrace.

 Aberrant- in Christian Apologetics, teachings that do not fall within the pale (boundary) of orthodoxy; false teachings; twisted, distorted, irregular, abnormal, unusual.